blockchain-samples/erc721-dns/README.md

 * **0xe006fa884a8b0600966fa84e155f665f85d553c9** is a contract address (your will different).*

+4. Compile the artifacts.

+` $ truffle compile`

-4. Change directory back, install modules and run DNS server with your contract address.
+5. Change directory to *dns_server*, install modules and run DNS server with your contract address.

 ```
 $ npm install